Asymmetric GARCH modelling without moment conditions: Maximum Likelihood Estimation

 \subsection{Consistency and asymptotic normality}

-To study the asymptotics of $\widehat{\theta}_n$, the following assumptions are needed.
-These assumptions are standard in the literature on volatility models. \begin{assumption} $\{\eta_t\}$ is a sequence of i.i.d. standardized non-Gaussian symmetric stable random variables with the density function $f_{\alpha_0}(x)$. \end{assumption} \begin{assumption} The parameter space $\Theta$ is compact and $\theta_0\in\Theta$. \end{assumption} \begin{assumption} The true parameter $\theta_0$ is an interior point of $\Theta$. \end{assumption}
+To study the asymptotics of $\widehat{\theta}_n$, we require the following assumptions. \begin{assumption} $\{\eta_t\}$ is a sequence of i.i.d. standardized non-Gaussian symmetric stable random variables with the density function $f_{\alpha_0}(x)$. \end{assumption} \begin{assumption} The parameter space $\Theta$ is compact and $\theta_0\in\Theta$. \end{assumption} \begin{assumption} The true parameter $\theta_0$ is an interior point of $\Theta$. \end{assumption}